 Personal Interests and Activities

 In his spare time, Andrew writes children's books.
 His has his own website at www.andrewguile.com.

-Andrew is also a long suffering Brighton & Hove Albion fan and regularly drives to the south coast to watch them.
-Their recent good form is as much a surprise to him as it is to everyone else.
+Andrew is also a long-suffering Brighton & Hove Albion fan and regularly drives to the south coast to watch them.
+Their recent elevation to the premier league is as much a surprise to him as it is to everyone else.
 Andrew not working, writing and spending time with his family Andrew loves going to the cinema, reading and playing football.